Uniform Congressional District Act

-The Uniform Congressional District Act is a redistricting bill that requires that all members of the United States House of Representatives in the 91st United States Congress and every subsequent Congress be elected from a single-member district unless a state had elected all of its previous representatives at large, for which this requirement commenced for the 92nd United States Congress.
+The Uniform Congressional District Act is a redistricting bill that requires all members of the United States House of Representatives in the 91st United States Congress and every Congress afterwards to be elected from a single-member district unless a state had elected all of its previous representatives at large, for which this requirement commenced for the 92nd United States Congress.

 Historical context

 Since 1929

-Since the Supreme Court of the United States ruled in that the previous requirements contained within the Apportionment Act of 1911 in relation to congressional districting and the manner of how representatives were to be elected were no longer in force since the enactment of the Reapportionment Act of 1929, there were no requirements imposed upon the states by Congress as to how representatives were to be elected to the United States House of Representatives.
+The Supreme Court of the United States ruled in that previous requirements contained within the Apportionment Act of 1911 in relation to congressional districting and the manner of how representatives were to be elected were no longer in force, due to the enactment of the Reapportionment Act of 1929.
+The result of this is that there were no requirements imposed upon the states by Congress as to how representatives were to be elected to the House of Representatives.
 The Reapportionment Act of 1929 did not contain any requirements on how representatives were to be elected, including any requirements on how districts were to be drawn (if the state legislature chose to use districts), due to the presumption by Congress that the requirements enacted by the Apportionment Act of 1911 were still in force since Congress never repealed those requirements.

-Due to Wood, Missouri (13 seats), Kentucky (9), Virginia (9), Minnesota (9), and North Dakota (2), all elected their representatives at large while Texas elected 3 of their 21 seats at large; New York, Illinois, and Ohio each elected 2 of their seats at large; and Oklahoma, Connecticut, and Florida each elected 1 of their seats at large in the 1932 United States House of Representatives elections.
+As newly allowed by Wood, Missouri (13 seats), Kentucky (9), Virginia (9), Minnesota (9), (Note: Minnesota had not originally intended to elect its representatives at large, but was forced to do so after the Supreme Court's decision in Smiley v.
+Holm invalidated the state's congressional map as not having been validly passed, as the state legislature would not return to session until January 1933 and it was therefore impossible to pass a new map into law in time for the 1932 elections.) and North Dakota (2), elected all their representatives at large; Texas elected 3 of their 21 seats at large; New York, Illinois, and Ohio each elected 2 of their seats at large; and Oklahoma, Connecticut, and Florida each elected 1 of their seats at large in the 1932 United States House of Representatives elections.
 All the states that elected some of their representatives at large (except Illinois) had gained seats from reapportionment but continued to use their previous congressional district boundaries while electing their new representatives at large.
 Arizona would continue to elect their representatives at large until 1946, even after gaining a second seat in 1943, and New Mexico and Hawaii would continue to elect all their representatives at large from their admission into the union until 1968 and 1970 respectively.
 Alabama also elected all eight of its representatives at large in 1962.
 Meanwhile, those states that elected representatives from single-member districts often elected representatives from districts that were not compact, contiguous, or roughly equal in population.